GSA/digitalgov.gov/visual-design/color-and-contrast.md

   - Test your color palette for accessible combinations with [Accessible Color Palette Builder](https://toolness.github.io/accessible-color-matrix/) or [Contrast Grid](http://contrast-grid.eightshapes.com/).
   - Measure the contrast between text and backgound colors with tools like [WebAIM's Color Contrast Checker](http://webaim.org/resources/contrastchecker/) or a [Sketch plugin](https://github.com/getflourish/Sketch-Color-Contrast-Analyser).
 - Exceptions:
-  - Color contrast ratio requirements apply specifically to text.
-You don’t need to meet color contrast ratio requirements for graphic elements in charts, illustrations, or icons.
+  - Color contrast ratio requirements apply to text and graphics that are essential for understanding the content or functionality.
+You don’t need to meet color contrast requirements for logos or incidental graphic elements.
   - Text that is part of a disabled control states or disabled buttons does not need to meet the minimum contrast ratio.
   - Text that is part of a logo has no minimum contrast requirement.
 - Slightly temper the contrast between your text and background color.
 For example: don’t use pure black text on a pure white background.
 Stark contrast can result in blurred or moving text for people with Irlen syndrome.